• Skip to primary navigation

 Viper Drones IR infrastructure inspection solutions and drone inspection service lead the drone services industry.
 It combines the infrared detection advantages of the most accurate and capable thermography technology with a professional flight platform chosen explicitly for thermal imaging missions.

 It is safe, reliable, and simple to integrate into your asset inspection procedures or preventive maintenance program.
-It is equipped with high-end FLIR thermal sensors that can be calibrated precisely to look for specific temperatures, palettes, and emissions profiles.
+It has high-end FLIR thermal sensors that can be calibrated precisely to look for specific temperatures, palettes, and emissions profiles.
 With this kind of equipment, all of a sudden, it becomes possible for operators of all sizes to purchase and manage their own IR drones so that it’s even realistic to conduct weekly inspections.
-However, especially when the overhead perspective is only needed infrequently, and given the regulatory uncertainty and challenges around managing a commercial drone inspection program, we recommend in those cases partnering with commercial drone service companies with industrial inspection domain experience.
+However, especially when the overhead perspective is only needed infrequently, and given the regulatory uncertainty and challenges around managing a commercial drone inspection program, we recommend, in those cases, partnering with commercial drone service companies with industrial inspection domain experience.

 Get the benefits of thermal inspection